suit-wg/suit-report/draft-ietf-suit-report.md

 # The SUIT Record

-If the developer can be assumed to have a copy of the manifest, then they need little information to reconstruct what the manifest processor has done.
+If the developer has a copy of the manifest, then they need little information to reconstruct what the manifest processor has done.
 They simply need any data that influences the control flow of the manifest.
 The manifest only supports the